epidmehul/EMS_Stroke/README.md

 # EMS Stroke Triage and Transport Model (ESTTM)
 Discrete event simulation model to estimate the impact of EMS stroke triage and transport plans

-Files:
+See model documentation and code for details:

-(1) The "base" model includes random map and patient generation and triage outcomes.
+The "base" model does random map and patient generation and computes triage outcomes (ESSTM_documentation.docx, ESSTM_code.ipynb).

-ESSTM_documentation.docx

-ESSTM_code.ipynb

-(2) The "extended" model includes treatments, inter-hospital transfers, and outcomes.
-See model documentation and code for details.
+The "extended" model includes treatments, inter-hospital transfers, and patient outcomes (ESSTM_documentation_EXTENDED.docx, ESSTM_code_EXTENDED.ipynb).

-ESSTM_documentation_EXTENDED.docx

-ESSTM_code_EXTENDED.ipynb